 Tell Tale Signs Your Alarm Is Not Functional

 Are you planning to do some home maintenance in the new year?
-After you’ve cleaned up the basement and garage, there is another home maintenance task you should not forget: testing your alarms functionality.
+After you’ve cleaned up the basement and garage, there is another home maintenance task you should not forget: testing your alarm systems functionality.

 We tend to overlook problems with home alarm systems because we assume that it will always operate properly.